 The most important parts are piezos and the cone.
 I recommend to everyone who builds DIY trigger systems, to go for the systems from R-drums.
 I tried different piezos and cones from other companies, but they are usually trash.
 The guys from R-drums, studied the subject and they provide piezos, made and prepared for this purpose only.
 Piezos have a polarity; you can see a black and a red cable.
 But that doesn’t mean the plus pole has to be the red cable.
 It can be the opposite, cause most piezos are not tested.
 Because of their original purpose, as noise aggregator, their polarity does not matter.

 The guys from R-drums measure every single piezo with an oscilloscope and mark the minus cables with a white ring.
 This is really important for dual trigger pads.
 Other than that, they provide foam dots to apply the piezos.
 This is also important, as the piezo has to swing.
 Basically, their piezos and foam systems do not even require massive setting changes in the module.
 Plug and play.

 A decoupler is needed to separate the head piezo from the rim piezo.
 It is the same for this part.
 They know what they’re doing.
 Adhesive tape or glue can be used to attach the foam decoupler.
 I decided to use spray adhesive.
-The rim piezo is applied as close to the middle as possible.
+This product can be found from multiple industrial companies, such as californiaindustrialrubber.net (go to website).
+Spray adhesives are often better for a quick application and improved accuracy.
+This is why it’s often preferable to foam adhesive.
+When creating this dual trigger pad, the rim piezo is applied as close to the middle as possible.
 And the all piezos are applied with foam dots made for their size.
 The wiring diagram is also important.
 You can download it here.
 The trigger cone has to overlap the drums bearing edge.
 It should be 1,5mm higher.
 No problem, thanks to the slotted angles.